DiffuTester: Accelerating Unit Test Generation for Diffusion LLMs via Mining Structural Pattern: Introduction

-Given a specific focal method, unit test generation typically needs to produce multiple test cases, each consisting of a corresponding test prefix and a test assertion~\cite{lemieux2023codamosa, zamprogno2022dynamic}.
-The test prefix is primarily used to construct the testing data and environment, whereas the test assertion serves to verify the correctness of the focal method~\cite{ChatTester}.

-We observe that, for the same focal method, the generated test cases often share repetitive patterns, frequently exhibiting substantial structural and syntactic similarities.
+To solve the limitation, we propose \name to accelerate UTG for dLLMs.
+Our method is inspired by an observation that test cases targeting the same focal method often share similar structural patterns.
 As illustrated in the left part of Figure~\ref{fig:similarity}, two test cases for one focal method may have almost identical syntactic structures, differing only in the values of variables and constants which determine diversity.
-We attribute these shared patterns to the strict constraints imposed on both inputs and outputs of the focal method.
-For example, when the input is a bipartite graph represented by a specific data structure and the output is a list of a given length, the test prefix is structurally constrained by the input, while the test assertion is structurally constrained by the output.

-We further find that such structural repetition is widely distributed.
-Even when test cases employ different styles of construction, such as inline literals or external variable references, as shown in the upper-right part of Figure~\ref{fig:similarity}, obvious structural repetition can still be observed.
-More strikingly, as shown in the lower-right part of Figure~\ref{fig:similarity}, even test cases that contain syntax errors—which are common in the intermediate test cases generated at a dLLM inference step before remasking—still exhibit obvious shared patterns across different cases.

-We argue that these shared patterns should ideally be generated together when a dLLM is used to produce multiple test cases for the same focal method.
-However, existing remasking strategies, whether based on selecting the top-$k$ tokens or retaining those above a confidence threshold, fail to exploit the structural repetition intrinsic to unit test generation, ultimately resulting in suboptimal generation efficiency.
+Furthermore, even within a single test case, structural patterns are also prevalent when the test case exhibits sufficient complexity, as illustrated in the right part of Figure~\ref{fig:similarity}.